-As of June 30, 2022, we have two issued patents and three trademark registrations protecting the Flux Power name and logo.
-We have filed three new patents on advanced technology related to lithium-ion battery packs.
-The technology behind these pending patents are designed to:
+As of June 30, 2023, we have two issued U.S. patents.
+We have filed three (3) new U.S. patent applications on advanced technology related to lithium-ion battery packs.
+The technology behind these three (3) patents is designed to: